SilkRose/Pony/src/stories/darling-and-date/meta.md

+### Name
-Name: Dearest and Date (old), Darling and Date
+Dearest and Date (old), Darling and Date

+### Synopsis
-Synopsis: Sequel to Pretty and Pink.
+Sequel to Pretty and Pink.
 Pinkie plans a date for them.

+### Description
-Dec: Rarity and Pinkie throw a party announcing and celebrating their relationship.
+Rarity and Pinkie throw a party announcing and celebrating their relationship.
 Rainbow asks if they’ve gone on a date, Pinkie thinks it's a great idea, asking Rarity out on the dance floor.

 With the help of her friends, can Pinkie plan an amazing date for Rarity?
 Will she still be able to do it while helping Rainbow deal with her feelings for Fluttershy?

+### Short Description
-Short Dec: Pinkie Pie and Rarity throw a party to announce their relationship.
+Pinkie Pie and Rarity throw a party to announce their relationship.
 Pinkie asks Rarity on a date, getting the rest of their friends to help plan it, all while Rarity and Pinkie try to help Fluttershy and Rainbow with their feelings for each other.

-Ideas:
+### Ideas
 - Have sub-plot of Rainbow and Fluttershy liking each other, they ask each other out in an epilogue.
 - Each friend helps with one thing:
 	- Applejack - Provides the place and sets up the picnic with food for the end of the date.